subdavis/selfhosted/README.md

 This repository consists of a list of services I run on a headless Lenovo ThinkCentre workstation.
 You should be able to run this on any reasonably powerful computer (pentium 4 or greater??).
 This probably won't work on a Raspberry Pi.

-This repo contains my examples for:
+This repo contains my examples for these services and others:

 * Plex Media Server
 * Shout IRC client